Azure/template-analyzer/README.md

 ***Note**: The Template BPA is currently in development.
 It is not yet recommended for production usage.*

 ## What is the ARM Template BPA?
 [Azure Resource Manager (ARM) templates](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/overview) – Infrastructure-as-code (IaC) for your Azure solutions – are JSON files that define the infrastructure and configuration for your Azure deployments.
-The Template BPA is an ARM template validator that scans ARM templates to ensure security and best practice checks are being followed before deployment.
+The Template BPA is an ARM template validator that scans ARM and Bicep templates to ensure security and best practice checks are being followed before deployment.

 The Template BPA provides a simple and extensible solution to improve the security of your Azure resources before deployment and ensures your ARM templates follow best practices.
 The Template BPA is designed to be customizable - users can write their own checks and/or enforce only the checks that are relevant for them.